Lucifer06/Venus_rgpio/README.md

 8/ Using Node-Red for controlling the 8x additional relays

 The Relays 3, 4, 5 and 6 are normally controlled with Victron’s Relay Nodes, and their status are correctly reported on the Victron GUI
+Use flow Relays3456.json as example

 The additional 4x relais 7, 8, 9 and 10 are exposed only through Node-Red Dashboard.
-They all require this flow for sensing the status and controlling the remote Relay from the Dingtian box, attached via RS422 (ModBus RTU protocol).
+They all require the flow Dingtian_Relays.json for sensing the status and controlling the remote Relay from the Dingtian box, attached via RS422 (ModBus RTU protocol).

 9/ Additional Digital Inputs